Electricity bills and gas bills are often confusing and hard to interpret. Unexpected or high electricity bills may even give you a mild headache.

 Most larger business and organisation receive monthly electricity bills.
 If your sites spend more than $30,000 pa on power it will most likely get a monthly bill.

-The tariff structure on these bills is far more complex and may warrant a more thorough business energy audit.
+The tariff structure on these bills is far more complex and may warrant a more thorough energy audit.
 As you can see from the picture below, these bills contain many more line items than a quarterly bill.

 An example monthly business electricity bill.
 It's time to get out the calculator to make sense of this!